-In many cases, the scope of what may be considered as "climate finance" will also depend on the context of implementation such as priorities and activities listed in NDCs (UNFCCC 2019a) as well as national development plans more broadly targeting the achievement of SDGs.
+In many cases, the scope of what may be considered as 'climate finance' will also depend on the context of implementation such as priorities and activities listed in countries' Nationally Determined Contributions (NDCs) under the Paris Agreement (UNFCCC 2019a) as well as national development plans more broadly targeting the achievement of SDGs.
 Hence, rather than opposing the different options listed above, the choice of one or the other depends on the desired scope of measurement, which in turn depends on the policy objective being pursued.
 The increasingly diverse initiatives and body of grey literature address a range of different information needs.
-They provide analyses at the levels of domestic finance flows (e.g. (UNDP 2015; Hainaut and Cochran 2018)), international flows (e.g. (OECD 2016; AfDB et al. 2018)), global flows (UNFCCC 2018a; Buchner et al. 2019)), the financial system (e.g. (UNEP Inquiry 2016a) or specific financial instruments such as bonds (e.g. (CBI 2018)).
+They provide analyses at the levels of domestic finance flows (e.g., UNDP 2015; Hainaut and Cochran 2018), international flows (e.g. OECD 2016; AfDB et al. 2018), global flows (UNFCCC 2018a; Buchner et al. 2019), the financial system (e.g., UNEP Inquiry 2016a) or specific financial instruments such as bonds (e.g., CBI 2018).
 Common frameworks, reporting transparency are, however, necessary in order to identify overlaps, commonalities and differences between these different measurements in terms of scope and underlying definitions.
-In that regard, the developments of national and international taxonomies, definitions and standards can help, as further discussed in Section 15.6. and Chapter 17 in WGII (TSU please confirm).
+In that regard, the developments of national and international taxonomies, definitions and standards can help, as further discussed in Section 15.6, and Chapter 17 in AR6 WGII report.